Robopoly/Robopoly-Shield/README.md

 ## Version log

-### 2.0 (2014-02-10)
+### 2.0 (2014-07-25)

 * Added information about pin usage on silkscreen.
 * Added an optional LED on pin 13 since the one on the PRismino is hidden by the shield.
-* Removed buzzer and potentiometer solder jumpers.
+* Replaced potentiometer solder jumper with an actual jumper to free `A0` pin for other functions.
 * Moved button pull-up resistor in series with the line for short-circuit protection, the micro-controller internal pull-up shall be used instead.
-* Added jumper to disable potentiometer and free `A0` pin for other functions.
 * Added a resistor in series with the potentiometer line for short-circuit protection.
 * Renamed passive elements silkscreen information in order in which they should be soldered.
-* Changed DIP-switch to a 2 channel switch instead of 4
+* Changed DIP-switch to a 2 channel switch instead of 4.
-* Added a stackable SPI header for future module developments
+* Added a stackable SPI header for future module developments.
+* The buzzer solder jumper is now connected by default.
 * Rounded corners.
 * Updated CAD and Gerber files.
+* Updated version number and year.
 * Added component list.

 ### 1.0 (2013-07-09)